-- Shelf Stands – When you’re dealing with limited booth space and cannot fit either a full-sized shelf unit or a table into your display, look for a banner stand system that offers shelf stand accessories.
-These smaller, individual shelves are ideal spots to display small merchandise and, of course, that merchandise will be next to a huge banner that can be used to attract traffic and generate interest in the product.
-When you’re displaying merchandise on individual shelves, be sure your booth team is aware that they may need to offer some friendly encouragement to visitors to pick up and handle those items.
-It’s a very fine distinction between the message that this is something special and the message that this thing is too special to just pick up and check out.
+Dealing with limited booth space can be a challenge.
+If you cannot fit either a full-sized shelf unit or a table into your display, look for a banner stand system that offers shelf stand accessories.
+These compact, individual shelves are ideal spots to display small merchandise in your trade show booth.
+Place it next to a huge banner that can be used to attract traffic and generate interest in the product.
+Remind your booth team is aware that they may need to offer some friendly encouragement to visitors to pick up and handle those items.
+There is a fine line between the message that ‘this is something special’ and the message that ‘this thing is too special to just pick up and check out.’
 Some visitors will err on the side of caution, so make sure they know they’re welcome to handle and try those items.